Applying for Indefinite Leave to Remain in the Exceptional Talent or Promise Category

 The documents that the Immigration Rules set out include payslips for those in employment, HMRC documents showing earnings, dividend vouchers, a letter from an accountant with accounts or documents from a sponsoring institution.
 In order to show that the work is in the UK and in the relevant field, a contract for service/work with a UK institution or employer must be provided, or a letter confirming the work in the relevant field.

-The rules for Exceptional Talent ILR do not specify a set amount of work that must be completed over the five/three year period, and nor do they specify a particular amount of earnings that must be made from the activity in your expert field.
+The rules do not specify a set amount of work that must be completed over the five or three year period, and nor do they specify a particular amount of earnings that must be made from the activity in your expert field.

 There is no restriction on any work that is completed, so individuals in this category are permitted to work outside of their expert field if they wish to do so, but must ensure that they do this in addition to, and not instead of earning money from their relevant talent.